newageoflight/gsse-anki/primer.md

 ## Disciplinary procedures
 - **Contributors** who are not contributing will be given a warning.
 Enough warnings may result in a call for a vote-kick.
 - **Section leaders** have the right to deassign anyone from their team if they feel they are not contributing enough.
 - **Contributors** who are not contributing enough to the entire project should be notified to the **Project Manager** and subjected to a vote-kick.
+Anyone is free to do the nomination, not just section leaders.

 ## Resources
 - IT IS OF PARAMOUNT IMPORTANCE THAT EVERYONE USES LAST'S 9TH EDITION